joembedded/Spacebee/readme.md

 # *** PROJECT SPACEBEE ***
 ## A PHP-Webhook - (C)JoEmbedded.de
 ![ProjectSpacebee Logo](./img/spacebee.jpg)
-***

 This repository contains a webhook in PHP for the satellite IoT of SWARM (https://swarm.space).
 With SWARM, messages can be sent and received worldwide via satellite in the simplest way!

 SWARM operates a network of currently (09/2022) about 150 small satellites in low earth orbit of about 500-600km height.
 The speed of these "LEO" satellites (for "Low-Earth-Orbit") is about 7.5 km/sec and thus almost 22 times the speed of sound!
 One orbit around the earth takes about 90 minutes.
-The naming is original: the satellites all bear the name "Spacebee-xx" and this swarm sends its data to the "Hive" ("Beehive").
+The naming is original: the satellites all bear the name "Spacebee-xx" and this swarm sends its data to the "Hive" ("BeeHive").

 Sparkfun offers an Eval kit for this purpose, which also contains the necessary software to communicate with the M138 modem (https://www.sparkfun.com/products/19236).
 The first 50 messages are free!
 After that, there is a charge of 5 US$/month for a maximum of 750 messages (max.
 192 bytes each).
 In total, that is 140 kB (as of 09/2022)!
 Downlink (messages to the modem) is also possible, but only if the SWARM server knows the GPS data of the modem.

 To transport the data from the SWARM server, webhooks are an easy and fast way.
-This is a simple demo implementation in PHP.
+This is a simple demo implementation in PHP ('deliver.php').
 All incoming messages are forwarded as mail to the specified address.

+***
 ## Getting started with the Eval-Kit in a nutshell

 ![Sparkfun M138](./img/m138_kit.jpg)

-Assembled Eval Kit
+Assembled Eval kit

 ![M138 Back](./img/modem_m138.jpg)

-Back side of the Eval Kit.
+Back side of the Eval kit.

 The Sparkfun carrier board basically only contains a USB COM port driver, a mPCI52 socket for the M138 modem and a USB-C socket.
 The modem requires current peaks of max.
 1 ampere, so it is recommended to use a USB3 hub with an external power supply.
 The external power supply also has the advantage that the PC can be switched off separately from the modem.